RCFromCLE/ToggleAudio/README.md

 2. Clone repo down to your home directory.

-3. In ToggleAudio.ps1, change $defaultdevice1 and $defaultdevice2 to the devices you want to switch between.
+3. In ToggleAudio.ps1, change $defaultdevice1 and $defaultdevice2 to the audio devices you want to switch between.
+   a.
+Change line 42 to match your audio device name and not the variable, this needs to be reworked to work with variable.

 4. In hidden.vbs, change command =  to contain your machine's path.